-Entomologist Chris Helie found the praying mantis egg cases over the winter in a field near her home in the Worcester area and raised them over the summer since they hatched in June.
-At age seven weeks old, known as nymphs at this stage of development, they were very small praying mantises and would stay on the same trees, where there is plenty of food.
-They could not fly away as they don’t develop wings until adulthood.
+Entomologist Chris Helie found the praying mantis egg cases on a winter walk in a field near her home in the Worcester area and raised them over the summer from when they first hatched in June.
+After seven weeks the praying mantises, known as nymphs at this stage of development, are very small without the ability to fly so they stay on a tree where there is plenty of food.
+They are not able to fly away as they don’t develop wings until adulthood.

 Chris will be one of eleven other people giving TED talks about stories that inspire at TEDxNatick, on January 20, 2018.